Zafeldaf/color-picker-component/README.md

 A simple color picker component based on the Polaris color picker and changed as the Polaris one doesn't provide all the functionality needed.

+## Important

+If you take the `ColorPickerComponent.jsx` file put it in your Shopify project and call the component.
+Remember to REMOVE the `<AppProvider></AppProvider>` tags in the `ColorPickerComponent.jsx`

 ## Run

 ### Requirements